 You can apply for monthly social benefits only if your income for the previous month was equal or lower than:

-- 68.25 leva if you are under 20 years old and attending high school.
+- 75 leva if you are under 20 and attending school.

 If you are of working age but are not participating in employment programs when you get these benefits, you will have to do community service for 14 days per month, 4 hours per day.
 There are certain exceptions to this rule such as pregnant women after the third month of pregnancy, and people taking care of a child younger than 3 years old.

 In the events of a declared state of emergency or emergency epidemic situation, families with children up to the age of 14 years old are entitled to a monthly assistance when both or one of the working parents, or a parent raising a child alone: